Hongkong Post e-Cert

 E-1 What is Central Key Generation Service and how does it work?

-Hongkong Post generates the key pair (including the Private key and Public Key) of an e-Cert on behalf of the Subscriber and create the e-Cert.
-The key generation and e-Cert creation process is performed in a trustworthy manner and environment within Hongkong Post's premises to ensure that the key pair and e-Cert is not tampered with.
-The generated key pair and e-Cert will be protected by the Subscriber's own password and stored as an e-Cert file either in a floppy disk or a e-Cert File Card.
-The floppy disk / e-Cert File Card will be delivered to the Subscriber by registered mail.
-The Subscriber is required to open the e-Cert file by the password distributed to the Subscriber separately.
+Hongkong Post generates the key pair (including the Private key and Public Key) of an e-Cert on behalf of the Subscriber and creates the e-Cert.
+The key generation and e-Cert creation process are performed in a trustworthy manner and environment within Hongkong Post's premises to ensure that the key pair and e-Cert are not tampered with.
+The generated key pair and e-Cert will be protected by a PIN and stored as an e-Cert file in an e-Cert storage medium.
+The e-Cert storage medium will be delivered to the Subscriber by registered mail.
+The Subscriber is required to open the e-Cert file by the PIN distributed to the Subscriber separately.

 E-2 Is Central Key Generation Service applicable to all types of e-Cert?